margaretmf/margaretmf.github.io/poetry.md

 Be someone on the inside, being safe, being a friend to those you know.
 Share photos like a Christmas Card, but limit the usage to those you know.

+## What is My Motive? ##
+To love someone new today.
+To move beyond my comfort zone.
+To include all of humanity in prayer.
+To understand someone who needs help.
+To express patience in my thought.
+To see from a different angle.
+To shift a habit.
+To demonstrate order and cleanliness.

+## Race Why Do We Talk about Race?
+Why Do We Not Talk About Race? ##
+What is race?
+A group or category of people.
+There are individuals within the group or the category.
+People tend to rank individuals within the group or the category.
+Why do I talk about race?
+To understand how someone perceives the world, to understand someone's cultural background, to appreciate the beauty of race, to understand someone in a different group.
+Why do I not talk about race?
+To respect boundaries, to talk about more elevated ideas above the physique.

 **A Poem on Healing**